aminkhalaf/Terraform-automation/README.md

 # Terraform-automation
-It's a simple automation project with AWS using Terraform
+It's a simple automation project for AWS using Terraform